Creating an annotated bibliography and not sure how to start?

 Some things to keep in mind:

-- They may compare the source to similar writings/publications; in this sense, annotations are slightly different than abstracts because abstracts don’t compare the source to other publications.
+- An annotation may compare the source to similar writings/publications; in this sense, annotations are slightly different from abstracts because abstracts don’t compare the source to other publications and instead just describe a source's content.
+What led you to select this particular source above others that were similar?

 - Remember: Even a deeply flawed source may still be useful if it tells you something about the state of scholarship on your topic!